DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - It is a software concept
         - Microservices are usually small and focused on a single operation, engineered with few dependencies, and based on fast, short-term development cycles (similar to Agile)
         - It is the conversion or transformation of a capability of one web application into a microservice that can be called upon by numerous other web applications.
 The relationship to an application programming interface (API) is that each microservice must have a clearly defined (and secured!)
 API to allow for I/O between multi-­microservices as well as to and from other applications.
+        - Microservices are often created as a means to provide purpose-specific business capabilities through services that are independently deployed.
+        - microservices are small and focused on a singular operation
+        - microservices are designed with few dependencies
+        - microservices are based on fast short-term development cycles (similar to Agile).
+        - It is also common to deploy microservices based on immutable architecture.
         - creating many discrete software objects and then binds them together using APIs is an example of a micro services architecture.
 Each of the component micro services performs a discrete task and then communicates with other micro services using APIs
         - Securing microservices:
             - 🥩use HTTPS only